CaptainPlusPlus/my_algorithms/README.md

-### Showing off some of my most terrifying works.
+### Some of my most terrifying works.
-For better or worse, everything written here is my own (wrong)doing.
+Some nifty algorithms to argue about